mariamihai/sma-overview/README.md

 - server.port is set as environment properties to force setting of port in docker-compose (defaults to 8080)

 ## Run
-Run with encryption key or from the docker-compose file (currently in the Configuration Service).
+Run with encryption key or from the docker-compose file, which sets the encrypt.key property.
 ```
 mvn spring-boot:run -Dspring-boot.run.arguments=--encrypt.key=MySuperExtremelySecretKey
 ```
+Set server.profile as well, otherwise the default will be set.

 ### Running locally
 Profile active = local
 ### Running with Docker